LibreOffice/barcode/README.md

 ## Install

-Download the Extension from the [Release section](https://github.com/LibreOffice/barcode/releases).
+Download the extension from the [Release section](https://github.com/LibreOffice/barcode/releases).
 You need the .oxt file.

 Then install it in LibreOffice via *Tools→Extension Manager*.